africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Too many spend money they havent earned to buy things they dont want to impress people they dont like - Will Rogers.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Too many spend money they havent earned to buy things they dont want to impress people they dont like - Will Rogers/","title":"Too many spend money they havent earned to buy things they dont want to impress people they dont like - Will Rogers","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Too many spend money they havent earned to buy things they dont want to impress people they dont like - Will Rogers/","title":"Too many spend money they havent earned to buy things they dont want to impress people they dont like - Will Rogers","noteIcon":"","created":"2023-08-25T17:12:41.058+03:00","updated":"2024-02-14T20:18:36.883+03:00"}
 ---